SeaDve/Kooha/README.md

 ### Change frames per second to 60fps

-You can copy and paste this to the terminal if you installed Kooha as flatpak:
+You can copy and paste this to the terminal if you installed Kooha as a flatpak:

 `flatpak run --command=gsettings io.github.seadve.Kooha set io.github.seadve.Kooha video-frames 60`<br/>
 or `gsettings set io.github.seadve.Kooha video-frames 60` if installed locally.